 BSL Level 3 also covers linguistic elements that use body language.
 Other topics include knowing the difference between visual languages and spoken language.
 You will also learn that there are distinct differences between sign languages themselves.
 For example, BSL is different to Irish sign language or French sign language.

-u should be able to understand the context and be able to translate the meaning by the end of your course.
+You should be able to understand the context and be able to translate the meaning by the end of your course.
 Our hot tip is to meet and interact with as many native sign language users as you can.
-You can also practice skills by watching video clips on channels such as BSL Zone and don’t forget to check out our post about free sign language resources.
+You can also practice skills like fingerspelling, by watching video clips on channels such as BSL Zone and don’t forget to check out our post about free sign language resources.